dravetech/blogposts-demos/network-telemetry-prometheus/README.md

 ![prometheus](prometheus.png)

-Note: If you are trying to follow this "tutorial" yourself I'd suggest making sure it's been ~5-10 minutes since you started the environment to make sure the system has enough data to return meaningful stuff.
+Note: If you are trying to follow this "tutorial" yourself I'd suggest making sure it's been ~5-10 minutes since you started the environment to make sure the system has enough data to return something meaningful.
 If you can't see any data check the [targets](http://127.0.0.1:9090/targets) are all `UP`.
 If they are and the previous step looked good wait a few more minutes.
 If they are not `UP` there is something wrong.

 # Dashboards

 As we mentioned earlier, we are going to use grafana for visualization and alerting.
-You can connect to it [here](http://localhost:3000) with user and password `admin` and `admin` respectively.
+You can connect to it [here](http://localhost:3000) with user and password `admin`/`admin`.
 Now, if you click in `Home` you will see under `General` there are a few dashboards already created:

 * Interface Counters